arj03/ssb-browser-core/README.md

 Secure scuttlebutt core (similar to [ssb-server]) in a browser.

+This is a full implementation of ssb running in the browser only.
+The key of your feed is stored in the browser together with the log, indexes and smaller images.
+To reduce storage and network requirements, partial replication has been implemented.
+Wasm is used for crypto and is around 90% the speed of the C implementation.
+A WebSocket is used to connect to pubs.

 # api

 Once you load the `bundle-core.js` file in a browser a global SSB